joshfrench/om-wiki-fork/Tutorial.md

 That's it, evaluate everything or refresh the browser.
 You should now be able to edit class titles in the `classes-view`.
-Notice that the class name in `registry-view` stays perfectly in sync.
+Notice that the class titles in `registry-view` stay perfectly in sync.

 As a challenge render the classes in `professor-view` with `editable` instead of just rendering strings.